basecamp/handbook/titles-for-ops.md

 * Many questions to more senior team members.
 * Does not participate in on-call rotation.
 * Self taught; may have worked at IT Help Desk for 1-2 years.

-_Examples: Blake when he was an intern; Anton when he started._

 ## Systems Admin
 * Work is reviewed with the occasional need for material direction or implementation changes.